-We will also be looking at drawings of historic interest and you will be required to write about drawing.
 Course Structure: This semester you will be expected to accomplish an array of tasks.
-Each of the assignments will generally fit into this structure.
+Each of the assignments has their own structure.
 Awareness of this structure will help in achieving the highest level of success.

 1. Term Assignments: These assignments are given to you at the beginning of the semester and it is expected that the student be responsible for maintaining, accomplishing and submitting.